 Entry, Exit & Visa Requirements

 Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Cyprus.
-Legislation mandates that aliens known to have certain communicable diseases and HIV be denied entry into the country.
+There are no restrictions for short-term tourist stays and no HIV testing on entry.
+Authorities will not grant a residence permit for work or study to a U.S. citizen who tests positive for HIV.
 Please verify this information with the Embassy of Cyprus before you travel.

 Safety and Security

 Credible information indicates terrorist groups continue plotting possibly near term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.